Why I don’t do things

 When I asked for the tour, Dr. Jeff was proud and showed me around his pad.
 There was the completely re-done den, outfitted with a massive HDTV mounted above the fireplace, infrared remote control systems, and a surround sound system that was loud enough to scare the wadding out of my kid.
 Every bathroom had been remodeled, the showers had a shower bench seat… In each one.
+I thought it looked great, but then they proceeded to tell me that they probably weren’t completely finished with their bathrooms yet.
+What next you may be asking?
+They told me that they were thinking about incorporating some Shower panels to make the bathrooms more appealing to the eye.
+I wonder what else they will decide to do?
 The back yard had been completely re-landscaped and outfitted with an irrigation system that would make most mansion owners jealous.

-For the love of of fuck, the little prick plumbed.
+For the love of everything holy, the little prick plumbed.
 He plumbed!
 He took me down to the basement and showed me a maze of water pipes in which he had run new tubes and experimented with some newfangled technology that only NASA and defense contractors use.

 I thought back on the past ten years or so.
 We attended the same university and during the time we were there, he managed to develop the reputation as Crazy Smart Guy.
 That meant he could party as much as any of us, be as nuts as the next guy, and still managed to maintain a nearly perfect GPA and secure scholarships that paid for most of his medical school.